tebby24/genankiai/README.md

 # Anki Deck Generator

-This project is a Python application that generates Anki decks for language learning using OpenAI's GPT-3 model.
+This project is a Python application and CLI that generates Anki decks for English learners using OpenAI's GPT-3 and TTS models.
-It takes a deck JSON file and a terms TXT file as inputs and generates an Anki deck as output.
+I wrote this app so that I can quickly generate Anki flashcards for my English students.
+Once you create a deck using the CLI tool, you can generate Anki decks using the `generate` command and import them into Anki.
+Files generated under the same deck name (using the CLI) tool will be imported into Anki under the same (Anki) deck, essencially just adding new cards to that Anki deck.

 ![anki card example](images/card_example.png)